NoahHenrikKleinschmidt/qpcr/README.md

 ---

-> NOTE: This is the development branch for the next planned release `Version 2.1.1`.
-Checkout the `TODO.md` to see what's planned and what still needs to be done...
+> NOTE: This is the development branch of the next planned release `v3.0.1`.
+> Check out the `TODO.md` to check on new features and progress...
 ---

 This project presents a python module designed to facilitate the analysis of qPCR data through established `Delta-Delta-Ct` analysis.
 To that end, this module provides a set of processing classes that may be assembled into a fully-fledged analysis pipeline, starting from raw `Ct` values stored in `csv` files all the way to finished visualisations of the results.